-Figure~\ref{fig: evaluation-cr} compares the OV performance with and without the cross-reference (CR) mechanism on the same OV testbed that we analysed in Section~\ref{sec: evaluation}.
-We can see that the CR mechanism significantly enhances the capability of Agent-OV to detect \textit{update} entities and slightly improves performance in detecting \textit{add} and \textit{delete} entities, with no effect on \textit{remain} entities.
-More specifically, performance improvement is mainly attributed to recall for \textit{update} entities, while this is more evident in the precision for \textit{add} and \textit{delete} entities.

-Figure~\ref{fig: evaluation-similarity-with-cr} compares the effects of different similarity thresholds in the CMT Ontology versioning.
-The results of the experiment show that our cross-reference mechanism is less sensitive to the similarity threshold than the original OM4OV pipeline, which means the cross-reference mechanism can be helpful in scenarios where the optimal similarity threshold is unclear or difficult to determine.
+Figure~\ref{fig: evaluation-cr} compares the OV performance with and without the CR mechanism on the same OV testbed that we analysed in Section~\ref{sec: evaluation}.
+We can see that the CR mechanism significantly enhances Agent-OV's ability to detect \textit{update} entities and slightly improves its performance in detecting \textit{add} and \textit{delete} entities, with no effect on \textit{remain} entities.
+More specifically, performance improvement is mainly attributed to recall for \textit{update} entities, whereas it is more evident in precision for \textit{add} and \textit{delete} entities.
+Figure~\ref{fig: evaluation-similarity-with-cr} compares the effects of different similarity thresholds for the Mouse ontology versioning.
+The results of the experiment show that the CR mechanism is less sensitive to the similarity threshold than the original OM4OV framework in Figure~\ref{fig: evaluation-similarity-without-cr}, suggesting that it can be helpful in scenarios where the optimal similarity threshold is unclear or difficult to determine.